yuichiromukaiyama/box-open-api-types-for-node/README.md

 ## Usage

-Copy the `box-openapi-client` folder and paste it into your development project.
+Copy the `./types/index.d.ts` and paste it into your development project.
 Click [here](./examples/common.ts) for an example of using a mold.

 ## Retrieving the latest openapi.json